huiwenn/karaoke/README.md

 `python lyrics/generate_images.py`

 or for a specific song:
-`python lyrics/generate_images.py --song "so many cats, so little time"`
+`python lyrics/generate_images.py --song "hack the fuck out of it"`

 ## Midi generation